CampusAI/CampusAI.github.io/about.md

 # Who are we?

 We are two [Machine Learning MSc](https://www.kth.se/en/studies/master/machinelearning/description-1.48533) students from [KTH](https://www.kth.se/en) very interested in Reinforcement Learning Research.
-We decided to start this website in an attempt to deepen our understnding on this field, .
+We decided to start this website in an attempt to deepen our understnding on this field.
 It is a way of forcing ourselves be up to date with most recent developments and make our projects more presentable.

 In particular, we are: